 A reliable assistant to Grinnell’s coaches and video team

-It has been a winner for Grinnell’s coaching staff too, who are now able to access footage from anywhere, on the go.
-Using an iPhone, iPad, or computer, coaches can pull up a video clip immediately after it happens and deliver feedback to players on the field or court while it’s still fresh in their minds.
+It has been a winner for Grinnell’s coaching staff too.
+Along with live-streaming through Spiideo Play, the athletics department are using the same camera setups to automatically record training sessions.
+With footage stored in the cloud, coaches can tag events, analyze play, and create powerful presentations, from anywhere and at any time, to assist players’ development and team performance.
+Using an iPhone, iPad, or computer, coaches can even pull up video clips immediately after they happen, switching between multiple views to deliver clear visual feedback to players on the field or court while it’s still fresh in their minds.

 Spiideo: A solution for organizations of all sizes and standing